I am a software developer from France, currently living in Paris.

 I worked on the level design (editing, creation and building) and 3D design (creation of models and textures) of the game Bloodknight.

-I have been working with Unity for about 5 years and thus have a proficient knowledge of this engine and the C# language.
-VSCode is my IDE of choice.
+I have been working with Unity since 2012 and thus have a proficient knowledge of this engine and the C# language.

 Game design – Early conception, look & feel, narrative design, game mechanics.